EQEmu/eqemu-docs-v2/docs/categories/zones/customizing-zones/fog-system-and-clip-plane.md

 # Fog System and Clip Plane

 EverQuest uses linear per vertex fog.
 Each zone has the option of using fog, sky or both together.
 Fog variables, included with other zone variables, are sent to the client each time you enter the zone.
 Variables that affect the fog include FogRed, FogGreen, FogBlue, FogStart, FogEnd, MinClip and MaxClip.
 When a zone does not use fog, the far plane defines the maximum distance from the camera that geometry is rendered.
-Beyond the far clip plane, the sky can be visible, or a solid color in non fog zones.\
+Beyond the far clip plane, the sky can be visible, or a solid color in non fog zones..
 ****

 ![](https://lh6.googleusercontent.com/Lk0uLAMT7mSS_hw-GgqHf2JapAa84FO3D0gwUjbHCFx6slg8zpkIXuinueCfUwv3XBlhqKOvFlq6BwiwnRS4kKB9UGOYP_E6AaiobbonnEGj4e1fhhiHztkBzGMUkqd4ZzXjlEDN)![](https://lh4.googleusercontent.com/lVgi_Q6ByP6FF6dhUH80HSIOL4wKmjuYj2u0wIy7Ggh8XKxf6-TFdqNAd8Yjh7vcdCxYd5l8TPUxqnA7zuoUXXc4zkf7Ja1Wv05Oy1GfXlA85wgaadPhtqjmD7Kbvkoexl5rVLto)